Cindy and Howard Rachofsky

-‘The most visible manifestation of affluence,” Howard Rachofsky once told Bloomberg Business, “is what’s hanging on your walls.”
-And here’s how Rachofsky views his own affluence: What’s hanging on the Rachofskys’ walls are parts of a more than 800-work collection primarily devoted to American and European postwar movements, displayed on a rotating basis at their private residence, the Rachofsky House, in Dallas.
-What can’t be found at the house could very well be at the Warehouse, a project that Howard Rachofsky initiated with fellow collector Vernon Faulconer for the purpose of providing scholars, curators, and critics access to their respective holdings. “[Rachofsky] didn’t want to have children grow up in Dallas and have to go out of town to see great contemporary art, like he had to do,” John Sughrue, a cofounder of the Dallas Art Fair, told Artnet News in 2017.
+“The most visible manifestation of affluence,” Howard Rachofsky once told Bloomberg Business, “is what’s hanging on your walls.”
+And here’s how Rachofsky views his own affluence: What’s hanging on his and his wife Cindy’s walls are pieces from a 1,200-work collection primarily devoted to American and European postwar movements, displayed on a rotating basis at their private residence, the Rachofsky House, in Dallas.
+What can’t be found at the house could very well be on view at the Warehouse, a project space that Howard initiated with fellow collector Vernon Faulconer for the purpose of providing scholars, curators, and critics access to their respective holdings. “[Rachofsky] didn’t want to have children grow up in Dallas and have to go out of town to see great contemporary art, like he had to do,” John Sughrue, a cofounder of the Dallas Art Fair, told Artnet News in 2017.
 “He’s a champion, and he’s a community leader.”

 One of the Rachofskys’ favorite pieces, according to an article in W magazine, is Tom Friedman’s Untitled (2003), a giant blue man, made entirely of Styrofoam, staring shyly down at his shoes.
 “It weighs almost nothing, yet it has great presence,” Howard said.
 “It was an instant love affair.”